OogFarma Partners with NecstGen for Cleanroom Rental Collaboration Supporting Patient Safety and Efficiency of Ophthalmic Therapy in the Netherlands.

 What is Transdifferentiation?

 Transdifferentiation is initiated by a combination of changes in gene expression patterns, including specific transcription factors, signalling pathways, and epigenetic modifications.
-These factors work together to redirect a specialized cell type into another without reverting to a pluripotent state.
+These factors work together to redirect a specialised cell type into another without reverting to a pluripotent state.

 The Key Differences Between iPSC Reprogramming and Transdifferentiation